 Alford’s work as a scholar, teacher and academic administrative leader has been widely recognized.
 Of particular note, in 2010, the University of Geneva awarded him an Honorary Doctorate of Law and in 2015, the Harvard Law School Association presented him its annual award, with a citation commending his scholarship in Chinese law, his work on disability rights, his being a “law professor par excellence,” and his “visionary leadership” that “represent[s] the best qualities of Harvard Law School.”

-In 2019, a leading Chinese academic society, the Shanghai Institute of Finance and Law, awarded him its annual Li Buyun Prize in recognition of his scholarship and work on disability rights (the stipend for which Alford, in turn, donated to Special Olympics China).
+In 2019, a leading Chinese academic society, the Shanghai Institute of Finance and Law, awarded him its annual Li Buyun Prize in recognition of his scholarship and work on disability rights, the stipend for which Alford, in turn, donated to Special Olympics China.
+The Special Olympics serves individuals with intellectual disabilities in more than 190 jurisdictions around the world.

 His books include “To Steal a Book is an Elegant Offense: Intellectual Property Law in Chinese Civilization” (Stanford University Press 1995), “Raising the Bar: The Emerging Legal Profession in East Asia” (Harvard East Asian Legal Studies 2007), “Falu Baozhang Jizhi Yanjiu (A Study of Legal Mechanisms for the Protection of Persons with Disabilities)” (in Chinese) (Huaxia Press 2008, with Wang Liming and Ma Yu’er), “Prospects for the Professions in China” (Routledge 2011, with William Kirby and Kenneth Winston), and “Taiwan and International Human Rights: A Story of Transformation” (Springer 2019, with Jerome Cohen and Lo Chang-fa), which was awarded the American Society of International Law 2020 Certificate of Merit in a Specialized Area of International Law.